McGill-ECSE321-Fall2024/project-group-12/README.md

 | Kennedy Olsen    | Business Analyst |  18                   |
 | Carmin Loup Vidé | Scrum Master     |  18                   |

+## Contributing
+To ensure high quality, well tested code, do the following when contributing to this project:
+1. Clone the project locally.
+2. Create a branch: `name/feature`
+3. Push your code to that branch.
+4. When you're done, run `bash ./gradlew format` (or `./gradlew.bat format` for Windows)
+5. Create a pull request and assign another team member to review your code.
+6. Once they've reviewed your code, they'll merge it into main!

 ## Run the Project
 Start the frontend:
 ```